Santa Ana Coach Maer Cruz is congratulated by his players after Wednesday’s win. (PHOTOS: Tim Burt, OC Sports Zone).

 Santa Ana High School’s boys water polo team, the top-seeded squad in the CIF Division 4 playoffs, gave its fans plenty to cheer about Wednesday afternoon.

 The Saints led from the start and went on to defeat Murrieta Mesa 18-15 in the quarterfinals at the campus pool, advancing to the semifinals for the first time in school history.
-Santa Ana will meet the winner of the Glendale-Cate match Tuesday.
+Santa Ana will meet Cate on the road Tuesday.

 The bleacher section at Santa Ana was full and many fans stood and cheered when the final whistle blew.
 Many formed a line to congratulate the Saints players after the win.